 Utpal Bhatt (08:11):

 Once again, we’ll make this very interactive.
 So John, let’s jump right into this topic.
 But first, a little bit of your journey at Acxiom.
-Tell us a little about what was the architecture you started with?
+Tell us a little about what architecture you started with?
 And, at different forks, what were the decision points that led you to the architecture that you currently have at Acxiom?

 John Riewerts (08:37):

 Yeah, for sure.
 Good question.
-Acxiom started with its roots in what I would imagine a lot of companies started their roots in, starting with SQL based data warehouses, and those really solved a good problem, and they had a really good, independent life for some time.
+Acxiom started with its roots in what I would imagine a lot of companies started their roots in, starting with SQL-based data warehouses, and those really solved a good problem, and they had a really good, independent life for some time.
 I’ve got an interesting slide, for those who are familiar with the ad tech and martech spaces, you will be aware of this diagram.

 John Riewerts (09:16):

 And so, it’s an interesting slide, because it shows the marketing technology landscape.
 Now, what’s interesting about this, to me, is exactly what you just said.
-There’s an ever growing list of tools that we continue to see, and our industry is no different.
+There’s an ever-growing list of tools that we continue to see, and our industry is no different.
 Earlier on, a SQL database might have sufficed for the vast majority of use cases.
 But as we’ve continued to evolve, the reality is this was actually the marketing technology landscape in 2011.

 John Riewerts (10:02):

-From there, we’ve grown from 150, to 350, to 1,000, to 2,000, to 3,500, to 7,000 different companies really vying for this large market.
+From there, we’ve grown from 150 to 350, to 1,000, to 2,000, to 3,500, to 7,000 different companies really vying for this large market.
 Because, at the end of the day, this is what companies use to help get their message out, and ultimately have the return on any kind of investment made.
-And really, where we are sitting at today, is over 8,000 different engagement points from a technology perspective, that any one CMO could look at, and go, “Okay, how am I going to solve my use cases, for the particular needs that I have?”
+And really, where we are sitting at today, is over 8,000 different engagement points from a technology perspective, that anyone CMO could look at, and go, “Okay, how am I going to solve my use cases, for the particular needs that I have?”

 John Riewerts (10:55):

-What that creates is a fun, interesting little technology challenge that we have, which is to say, a SQL database that probably a lot of us have started with, is ultimately not the answer, and not the one tool solves all to this large landscape.
+What that creates is a fun, interesting little technology challenge that we have, which is to say, a SQL database that probably a lot of us have started with, is ultimately not the answer, and not the one tool that solves all of this large landscape.
 And in reality, we really need multiple tools.
-And so, I personally believe that there is not one tool to solve the entire world of problems.
+And so, I personally believe that there is no one tool to solve the entire world of problems.
 And we also have to weigh that against the… We don’t want to bring in every tool for every little unique use case.